 - Serum tumor marker test: A procedure in which a sample of blood is examined to measure the amounts of certain substances released into the blood by organs, tissues, or tumor cells in the body.
 Certain substances are linked to specific types of cancer when found in increased levels in the blood.
 These are called tumor markers.
 The following tumor markers are used to detect testicular cancer:

 Tumor marker levels are measured before inguinal orchiectomy and biopsy, to help diagnose testicular cancer.

 - Beta-human chorionic gonadotropin (β-hCG).

-- Radical inguinal orchiectomy and biopsy: A procedure to remove the entire testicle through an incision in the groin.
+- Inguinal orchiectomy: A procedure to remove the entire testicle through an incision in the groin.
 A tissue sample from the testicle is then viewed under a microscope to check for cancer cells.
 (The surgeon does not cut through the scrotum into the testicle to remove a sample of tissue for biopsy, because if cancer is present, this procedure could cause it to spread into the scrotum and lymph nodes.
 It's important to choose a surgeon who has experience with this kind of surgery.)
 If cancer is found, the cell type (seminoma or nonseminoma) is determined in order to help plan treatment.

 Certain factors affect prognosis (chance of recovery) and treatment options.

 The prognosis (chance of recovery) and treatment options depend on the following: